xcnt/kubernetes-update-manager/README.md

 If a update call is done with the classifier `stable` and the image `xcnt/test` it will execute a copy of this job once during the update process.

+## Error Handling ##

+If a deployment doesn't start or a job fails, a rollback of the deployments will be attempted.
+However, this does not reverse any jobs which have already been executed, meaning the state of the application might need manual work to be restored to a previously compatible version.

 ## License ##

 The application is published under the [MIT License](LICENSE)